brianhigh/research-computing/Information_Systems_Script.md

 process where students, staff and faculty look at the materials and evaluate them to determine wehther or not they best meet the course goals.

-We have an open content license, the Creative Commons Attribution Share-Alike [CC-BY-SA 4.0 International](http://creativecommons.org/licenses/by-sa/4.0/) license.
+We have an open content license, the Creative Commons Attribution Share-Alike [CC BY-SA 4.0 International](http://creativecommons.org/licenses/by-sa/4.0/) license.

 We have ppen development where our source is freely and publically available on [GitHub](http://github.com/brianhigh/research-computing)).